xuxuezhou/RoboTwin-ManiBox/README.md

 Data collection configurations are located in the `config` folder, corresponding to each task.

-The most important setting is `head_camera_type` (default is `D435`), which directly affects the visual observation collected.
-This setting indicates the type of camera for the head camera, and it is aligned with the real machine.
+For the official evaluation, all cameras are designated as D435, and the point cloud is downsampled to 1024 by default.
 You can see its configuration in `task_config/_camera_config.yml`.

 ## 3. Deploy your policy